-In general, the different approaches to estimating potential output are classified into some of the detrending methods: the HP filter, the BP filter by Baxter-King, and the Kalman filter (univariate, bivariate, and common permanent and cyclical components).
-For structural relationships approaches: the linear Time Trend method, SVAR method, and PF method.
+This section reviews the empirical methodologies used for estimating potential output vis-à-vis output gap.
+In general, the different approaches to estimating potential output are classified into some of the detrending methods: the Hodrick-Prescott (HP) filter, the Band-Pass filter by Baxter-King and the Unobserved Components methods using the Kalman filter (univariate, bivariate, and common permanent and cyclical components).
+For estimating structural relationships the approaches include: the linear Time Trend method, Structural Vector Autoregressive (SVAR) method and Production Function method (PF).